david-georgiev/microbit-morse-code/README.md

 # README.md

-### Data encoding and decoding
+### Program usage
 This program is used to send morse code information between one micro:bit to another.
 The sender will write one character in morse code at the time, and then press a button to send it to the other device.
 The receiving device will be responsible to understand the message received and decode it into an ASCII letter.
 To perform this operation the ASCII characters are saved into a tree, so that the decoding of the message will be easier.
 ![Morse Tree](Images/MorseTree.png "Morse code binary tree")

 ## Building Instructions
-Files to Download
+1. Files to Download
-/source/
+    * `/source/`
-main.cpp - Main application code
+    * `main.cpp` - Main application code
-module.json - Contains instructions for yotta on how to build Commands Required Initially yt target bbc-microbit-classic-gcc yt build
+    * `module.json` - Contains instructions for yotta on how to build
+---

+2. Commands Required Initially
+    * `yt target bbc-microbit-classic-gcc`
+    * `yt build`
+---

-Running Instructions
+3. Running Instructions
-The executable can be found inside /build/bbc-microbit-classic-gcc/source, with the executable being named project_name-combined.hex
+    * The executable can be found inside `/build/bbc-microbit-classic-gcc/source`, with the executable being named `project_name-combined.hex`
-Copy this file to /media/student/MICROBIT
+    * Copy this file to `/media/student/MICROBIT`
+---
 ### Instructions
 To connect the 2 Microbits we need 2 alligator clips.
 For the data transmission we use digital signal, which means that both Microbits need to share the same GROUND and PIN in order to establish communication.
 In our code we use Pin number 0 but any Pin is fine to use as soon as we change the Pin number in the code to the pin number of your choice.
 To start we need to compile the code for the receiver with the Boolean named receiver as false and then do the same for the second Microbit this time changing the value to true.
 ```c++